meteyou/klipper-gcode-buttons/docs/index.md

 # Klipper Gcode-Buttons

-The Klipper Gcode buttons offer an innovative control option specially developed to improve operation and status display in 3D printing and automation systems.
+The Klipper Gcode-Buttons offer an innovative control option specially developed to improve operation and status display in 3D printing and automation systems.
 This solution supports ten hardware buttons, each equipped with a NeoPixel LED.
 These buttons allow execution of gcodes directly while providing visual feedback on the current status via the integrated NeoPixel LEDs.